entrepeneur4lyf/mcp-daemon/TESTING.md

-# Testing Documentation for async-mcp
+# Testing Documentation for mcp-daemon (Diverged Implementation)

-This document provides an overview of the testing suite for the async-mcp project, including instructions on how to run the tests and the current test results.
+This document provides an overview of the testing suite for the mcp-daemon project, an advanced implementation of the Model Context Protocol (MCP) with extended functionality.
+It includes instructions on how to run the tests and the current test results.

 ## Test Modules and Methodologies

-The async-mcp project includes the following test modules with their respective testing methodologies:
+The mcp-daemon project includes the following test modules with their respective testing methodologies:

 1. Completable Module:
    - Tests the CompletableString implementation by creating a completable that appends "1" and "2" to the input.